-Home Visits: The home visiting program is accredited by Home Instruction for Parents of Preschool Youngsters (HIPPY) USA.
-Staff conduct home visits with families in order to create stronger school-family relationships.
-During home visits, teachers communicate about educational activities with the family, as well as answer any questions that the student might have regarding the class, their children's progress, and other topics.
+Home Visiting: The home visiting program is accredited by Home Instruction for Parents of Preschool Youngsters (HIPPY) US.
+Staff conduct home visits with families to create stronger school-family relationships.
+During home visits, teachers communicate about educational activities with the family and answer any questions the student might have about the class, their children's progress, and other topics.
 The home visit is a valuable opportunity to strengthen relationships and partner on approaches, services, and strategies that may be of assistance to the family.